Strip on New Years Eve

 The Eiffel Tower

 This is a very scale replica of the real one in Paris.
-There is an observation deck but it’s never drawn me up it.
+There is an observation deck that puts you high above most of the buildings, although from the ground it doesn't seem high enough.
 It is an interesting thing to see set inside the strip, whereas the original in Paris is completely isolated from surrounding structures.

 The Stratosphere Hotel